ChrisSchulze/portfolio/portfolio/works/project-2.md

 ![](/upload/Carglass_Images_2.jpg)

-We came up with a onepager checkout.
+For the funnel we came up with a onepager checkout.
 It is easier to use, faster, more flexible and robust than the old one.
-We were able to improve the scheduling as well**:** Today we can assure bookings directly.
+We were able to improve the scheduling as well.
+Today we can assure bookings directly.

 ![](/upload/Carglass_Images_9-1.jpg)